Jaya Baloo: Career

 Baloo studied at Tufts University between 1991 and 1995.
 She was inspired to study computers after receiving one for Christmas at the age of nine.
 Baloo's first job was working at a bank dealing with export cryptography problems.
-She was surprised how cryptography was treated as a "weapon", with the USA hiding their security advances from the rest of the world.
+She was surprised at how cryptography was treated as a "weapon," with the USA hiding their security advances from the rest of the world.
 She had an interest in understanding the difference between mistakes in programming and malicious activity.
-After moving to The Netherlands Baloo became a network services engineer and consultant at KPN International Consultancy before specialising in fraud and revenue assurance for France Telecom between 2005 and 2009.
+After moving to The Netherlands, Baloo became a network services engineer and consultant at KPN International Consultancy before specialising in fraud and revenue assurance for France Telecom between 2005 and 2009.
 Baloo then worked at Verizon for nearly 4 years.
-Baloo believes that the goal of telecommunication attackers is not to bring down services but to shape and intercept traffic without discovery, notably different than attacks on other critical infrastructure like energy or water.
+Baloo believes that the goal of telecommunications attackers is not to bring down services but to shape and intercept traffic without discovery, notably different from attacks on other critical infrastructure like energy or water.

-In 2012 Baloo became the Chief Information Security Officer (CISO) at KPN Telecom, a Dutch internet service provider, in the same year that KPN was hacked.
-During this time Baloo was chairman of the Dutch Continuity Board, which is a collaboration tackling denial-of-service (DDos) cyberthreats through exchanging live attack information between competitors.
-In an interview with the podcast Cyber Security Dispatch, it was highlighted that Baloo's length of tenure at KPN was considerably longer than the 18-month to 2 year average.
-She was named as one of the top 100 CISO's in 2017, with only 9 other women named.
-In 2018, Forbes named Baloo as one of 100 Women Founders in Europe To Follow.
+In 2012, Baloo became the Chief Information Security Officer (CISO) at KPN Telecom, a Dutch internet service provider, in the same year that KPN was hacked.
+During this time, Baloo was chairman of the Dutch Continuity Board, which is a collaboration tackling denial-of-service (DDoS) cyberthreats through exchanging live attack information between competitors.
+In an interview with the podcast Cybersecurity Dispatch, it was highlighted that Baloo's length of tenure at KPN was considerably longer than the 18-month to 2-year average.
+She was named one of the top 100 CISOs in 2017, with only 9 other women named.
+In 2018, Forbes named Baloo as one of the 100 Women Founders in Europe To Follow.

 In October 2019 Baloo took on her current role as CISO for Avast.
 One reason why she joined Avast is her love of their mission to ensure "that cybersecurity is a fundamental right.
 It’s not just for people who can afford to pay for a product – it's for everyone".

-Baloo holds a faculty position at the Singularity University.
-She is also a quantum ambassador of KPN Telecom and Vice Chair of the Quantum Flagship Strategic Advisory Board of the EU Commission.
+Baloo holds a faculty position at Singularity University.
+She is also a quantum ambassador for KPN Telecom and Vice Chair of the Quantum Flagship Strategic Advisory Board of the EU Commission.
 She considers quantum computers as inevitable tools that will disrupt current computing architectures, recommending that businesses and organisations prepare themselves for the impact of new quantum protocols.
-Among her recommendations are to increase key length of current algorithms, use quantum key distribution in niche part of the network, and look at post quantum cryptographic algorithms.
+Among her recommendations are to increase the key length of current algorithms, use quantum key distribution in niche parts of the network, and look at post quantum cryptographic algorithms.
 Baloo projects that the most exciting development in quantum communication will be beyond the current point-to-point into many-to-many, on demand, instantly.
 This requires quantum repeaters and other architecture in a managed service, which Baloo predicts could be achieved in 5–10 years' time.

 During the COVID-19 pandemic, Baloo has been providing tips for best home working practices on behalf of Avast.

+She is a member of the supervisory board of NOS, one of the broadcasting organisations making up the Dutch public broadcasting system.